 So while you’ve got Notepad open, or your pen and pad, write down the password you’re going to use.

-I can't stress this enough, take your time.
+Take your time.
 Create a good password.
-Something you can remember, that is easy to type, or if you're writing it down by hand, something that is easy to write.
+Something you can remember, that is easy to type, or if you’re writing it down by hand, something that is easy to write.

 You might like to see why we need good passwords Why You Should Use Strong Passwords.